leftathome/chef-workflow-tasklib/README.md

   * uploading environments
   * a task that does all of these when we type `bundle exec rake`

-*You'll have to point this at your live chef configurations* (see the next section), but your `Rakefile` would at first look something like this:
+*You'll have to point this at your live knife configuration* (see the next section), but your `Rakefile` would at first look something like this:

 ```ruby